Jittawatpdsr/Jittawatpdsr/README.md

 ## <h1>HELLO 👋🏻 , I'M JITTAWAT PRADITSERE.</h1>
 Hi!
-I'm **JP** , a 3rd-year student studying Computer Science and starting to learn about **"Data Analyst"** and improve my soft skills such as logic , presentation , critical thinking and more.<br>
+I'm **JP** , a 3rd-year student studying Computer Science and starting to learn about **"Data Analysis"** and improve my soft skills such as logic , presentation , critical thinking and more.<br>
 <br>
 ⚙️ 2020 at Production Engineering of <b>[King Mongkut's University of Technology North Bangkok](https://www.kmutnb.ac.th/)</b>
 <br>